tetedacier/pommodoro-sapper-app/README.md

 ## Bugs and feedback

-All issues related to this project should be reported in pommodoro-svlete-app issue tracker.
+All issues related to this project should be reported in [pommodoro-sapper-app](https://github.com/tetedacier/pommodoro-sapper-app/issues) issue tracker.
 Those related to sapper should be reported in [Sapper issue tracker](https://github.com/sveltejs/sapper/issues).